jkomoros/prompt-garden/README.md

 1. If `embedding_model` or `completion_model` is explicitly set, use that.
 2. Otherwise, if `default_model_provider` is set, return the default embedding or completion model for that provider.
-3. Otherwise, return the default embedding or completion model for the first provider with an API key set (if multiple are set, the order is undefined).
+3. Otherwise, return the default embedding or completion model for the first provider with an API key set (if multiple are set, it will go with the first of 'openai.com' then 'google.com')
 4. Otherwise, throw an error.

 This behavior typically does what you want.